-As you make your way through your third trimester, the biggest thing you will notice will be the amount of weight you and your baby are gaining.
-Eating a well balanced diet, which includes foods high in fiber to help with constipation, and drinking plenty of liquids such as water or juice is crucial in this final stage.
-Keeping hydrated can help prevent symptoms such as dry skin, dry eyes, and others.
-Continue going on your routine checkups with your healthcare provider and make sure you ask and get answers to all of your questions.
+As you make your way through your third trimester, the biggest thing you will notice is the amount of weight you and your baby are gaining.
+Eating a well balanced diet (which includes foods high in fiber to help with constipation) and drinking plenty of liquids such as water or juice, is crucial in this final stage.
+Continue your routine checkups with your healthcare provider, and make sure you ask all your questions.

 Symptoms and Body Changes at 31 Weeks

 As your baby gains weight, so do you.
-As your round ligament pain decreases, you probably begin to experience back pain like never before.
-Sleeping comfortably is generally out of the question for most expectant mothers, so try to relax and rest as much as possible, in the most comfortable position.
-Your breasts begin preparing for lactation, and even begin leaking colostrum, which is a sticky, yellowish substance.
+This thirty-first week of pregnancy signifies that birth is near, but it may feel like it’s not near enough!
+As your round ligament pain decreases, you may begin to experience back pain like never before.
+Sleeping comfortably for long periods is impossible for most expectant mothers, so try to relax and rest as much as possible in the position that is most comfortable for you.
+You should not sleep on your belly or flat on your back, however.
+A long body pillow can be very helpful to support your belly or back while you are sleeping.
+Your breasts begin preparing for lactation, and may begin leaking a sticky, yellowish substance called colostrum.
 This is perfectly normal.
-You may even begin leaking urine if you laugh, sneeze or cough too hard.
-Unfortunately, this too is normal.
-Kegel exercises and wearing pantyliners as a precaution is recommended.
+You may even begin leaking urine if you laugh, sneeze, or cough, and unfortunately, this too is normal.
+Kegel exercises may help, and wearing panty liners as a precaution is recommended.

-At 15 inches and weighing just over 4 lbs, your baby is over half the size he or she will be at birth.
-As fat continues to build up under the skin, your baby will begin to gain weight much quicker.
+At 15 inches and weighing between three and three and one-half pounds , your baby is over half the size he or she will be at birth.
+As baby fat continues to accumulate, your baby will gain weight much more quickly in these last two months.
 The digestive tract and lungs are almost mature, and the lungs are able to inflate properly at this point, producing surfactant to help prevent the collapse of the lungs after birth.
-The ears are fully developed and your baby is listening to everything inside and outside of the womb.
-They can hear mom’s breathing patterns and heartbeat, they can hear music, and they can hear voices of others.
-His or her toe and fingernails are fully formed and he or she can even scratch themselves accidentally in the womb.
-Amniotic fluid is extremely important at this point and your healthcare provider should be checking it regularly to ensure there are no problems.
-It’s what your baby is swallowing and urinating up to a ½ liter a day.
-If there’s too much amniotic fluid in the sac, it could mean your baby isn’t swallowing properly and could have gastrointestinal problems.
-If there is too little amniotic fluid it could mean your baby isn’t urinating and could have kidney problems.
+The ears are fully developed, and your baby is listening to everything it can hear inside the womb.
+Babies at this stage can hear Mom’s breathing and heartbeat, they can hear music, and they can hear the voices of others.
+At this stage, very loud noises or events such as a rock concerts should be avoided!

 Pregnancy Week 31 Tips

-Women 31 weeks pregnant may be torn between loving and hating their bodies.
-At this point, moms-to-be’s have gained weight at a steady, slower pace.
-From this point on, you and your baby will begin to gain weight quicker and this could encourage negative feelings inside of you.
-It’s very important in this trimester that you have a strong support team inside and outside of your home.
-These groups can help you get through your emotional times, as well as help you relate to other expectant moms.
-Taking some maternity photos can really alleviate any negative feelings as a good photographer can bring out the beauty of pregnancy.
+During this thirty-first week, many women are torn between loving and hating their bodies.
+Up until this point, you have gained weight at a steady pace.
+From this point on, however, you and your baby will begin to gain weight more quickly, and this can be difficult emotionally for some women.
+It’s very important in this trimester that you have a strong support team inside and outside your home.
+These groups can help you get through emotional times.
+It may help to talk to other expectant moms who are due around the same time you are due.
+They can help you see that you are not alone in what you are experiencing!
 Next is pregnancy at 32 weeks.